jalpaashara/MOOCTextEditor/README.md

 # MOOCTextEditor

 The project **MOOCTextEditor or Smart Text Editor** was designed and developed as part of the Coursera course Data Structure and Performance that provides functionality of autocomplete, flagging misspelled words and spelling auto-correct.
-Each module of the course required implementing backend code for the text editor where front-end a runnable JavaFX program was provided by the UCSD to test and demonstrate the implementations.
+Each module of the course required implementing backend code for the text editor where front-end a runnable JavaFX program and certain graders and tester classes was provided by the UCSD to test and demonstrate the implementations.

 **MODULE 1:**
   This module covered **working with Strings**.
 The programming assignment for this module was to generate the Flesch Readability Score of a text.
 The Flesch Readability Score is a measure of the reading complexity of text.
 Files introduced in this module: